What's this project about?

 Will node two have artwork (and what will the colour scheme be)?

 Yes, the South Terrace streetscape improvement at Jenkin Street will receive its own artwork.
-The City intend to draw inspiration from the existing pavement mosaic outside the Meeting Place on South Terrace, which may include the artwork pattern and some choice of colours (see below photo).
+The artwork draws its inspiration from the existing pavement mosaic outside the Meeting Place on South Terrace.